ThyssenKrupp: Mergers and acquisitions

+On 1 October 2023 the firm instituted a green energy division, Decarbon Technologies, to develop its energy solutions.

 Divestments and Restructures of Steel Business

 Steel Europe

 In September 2017, ThyssenKrupp and India-based Tata Steel announced plans to combine their European steel-making businesses.
 The final agreement was signed in June 2018.
-The deal would have structured the European assets as ThyssenKrupp Tata Steel, a 50-50 joint venture headquartered in Amsterdam and created the second-largest steel producer in Europe.
+The deal would have structured the European assets as ThyssenKrupp Tata Steel, a 50–50 joint venture headquartered in Amsterdam and created the second-largest steel producer in Europe.
 The merger was finally prohibited by the EU Commission in 2019 for competitive concerns.